albionx/Interesting-Ukraine/README.md

 - Sends an email alert if the Twitter login, Twitter posting or database management fails.
 This is so that it can run server-side without proactive monitoring.
 - Cycles randomly through messages in the database of facts, aiming to minimize the number of duplicate posts.
 - If if finds an error uploading a tweet, it will retry 2 additional times with new messages before giving up and notifying you.
+- Support for --notweet --badcredentials and --rowid ROWID for easier testing
 - Logs activity in debug.log with a rotating log file, in case you need to debug a failed post.

 #### 👍 About helping with new facts